-K. INSURANCE RECEIVABLE
+.
+INSURANCE RECEIVABLE

 In April 2004, our plant in Thorndale, Ontario was destroyed by a fire.
-In accordance with FIN 30, Accounting for Involuntary Conversions of Non-Monetary Assets to Monetary Assets, as of June 26, 2004, we have written off the net book value of the destroyed property to an insurance receivable.
+In accordance with FIN 30, Accounting for Involuntary Conversions of Non-Monetary Assets to Monetary Assets, we have written off inventory and the net book value of the destroyed property totaling \$3.4 million to an insurance receivable and have collected \$2 million of proceeds through September 25, 2004.
 We currently estimate that the insured value of this property will exceed its net book value, resulting in a gain.
 We will record this gain once final insurance amounts are determined.